fengtingzhang/blog/_posts/2018-11-13-rubyconf-2018-day-one.md

 * We are the community, there is no registration, or membership
 * Everyone uses Javascript here, we are not exclusive
 * Like Typhoon - We see Wind, Rain and Low Pressure; A vague structure, we cannot touch, move, or delete the typhoon.
 But comes with a huge power.
+* Ruby cannot be Ruby without its community

+#### Bug reports and Community Contributions
+* I was not a great programmer and created many bugs
+* We owe much to the community
+* Intellectual curiosity

+#### Features from community contributions
+* I was not the one that came up with these ideas
+* UTF-8
+* Enumerator
+* Generational GC
+* Keyword Args
+* Types
+* JIT
+* Concurrency